DorylPlz/CarMecanicAgent/README.md

 2. **Internet Search** (fallback):
    - Only if there's no information in the manual
-   - Uses configured API (Serper/Bing/Google)
+   - Uses Gemini's integrated Google Search (no external API keys needed)
-   - Returns cited results
+   - Returns cited results with sources

 ### 3. Agent Response